Huang Zhong: In popular culture

 Huang Zhong is featured as a playable character in the video game series Dynasty Warriors, Kessen II, and Warriors Orochi produced by Koei, as well as in the Capcom game Destiny of an Emperor released for the original Nintendo Entertainment System.

 Huang Zhong is featured on a card in the Three Kingdoms Portal of the card game Magic: The Gathering.

-A Canadian fraternal youth organisation and martial arts club, the Hon Hsing Athletic Club of Vancouver, British Columbia, was established in 1939 under the patronage of the Wongs' Benevolent Association of Canada.
+A Chinese-Canadian youth organization and martial arts club specializing in traditional Chinese cultural arts, the Hon Hsing Athletic Club of Vancouver (雲高華漢升體育會), British Columbia, was established in 1939 under the patronage of the Wongs' Benevolent Association of Canada.
 It is named after Huang Zhong's courtesy name, Hansheng (漢升; Cantonese: Hon Hsing).

 Huang Zhong is a potential skin for the character Hanzo Shimada in the video game Overwatch.
 It was released in 2019 as part of the Chinese New Year event "Year of the Pig".

 USS Huang Zhong is the name of an Archer-class scoutship which appears in the Star Trek novel That Which Divides, by Dayton Ward.

+Huang Zhong appears in Total War: Three Kingdoms as a playable character, serving under Liu Biao's faction.